phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Modules
 #### auto-load-module
-This option can be used for easily adding a module to the LoadModules list in the Phoronix Test Suite user configuration file.
+This option can be used for easily adding a module to the AutoLoadModules list in the Phoronix Test Suite user configuration file.
 That list controls what PTS modules are automatically loaded on start-up of the Phoronix Test Suite.
 #### list-modules
 This option will list all of the available Phoronix Test Suite modules on this system.
 #### module-info  [Phoronix Test Suite Module]